 - Reflectively evaluating your experiences

-We work closely with student advisers from the moment they join us.
-Our aim is to help student advisers develop both professionally and personally.
+We work closely with students from the moment they join us.
+Our aim is to help students develop both professionally and personally.

 Students are selected on the basis of an online application, with preference first given to students from the following programmes at Queen Mary University of London: